 Of all of the many awards ceremonies that happen through Canada, I’m lucky that some such as this one happen right here in Vancouver.
 Nothing brings together some of the big names and high-ranking BG members of Canadian productions better than the UBCP ACTRA awards.
 Preparation may have taken some time and the place was pretty crowded, showing just how many people are union-designated (quite surprising if you ask me).
 But anyways, like all awards ceremonies (which I don’t attend too many of sadly) this one was a lot of fun to attend and a great event to see, even meet some of the greatest nominees and biggest names in the biz.
-So let’s get to it detail.
+So let’s get in to detail.

-Red Carpet: That’s what all awards ceremonies have, a red carpet and a long stretched out wall of sponsors who made said ceremony possible.
+That’s what all awards ceremonies have, a red carpet and a long stretched out wall of sponsors who made said ceremony possible.
 Due to my simplistic approach, I was at the way end of the lineup but I did get to talk to some of the nominees, and at least one winner.
 I’m sorry to say some of my selected interviewees didn’t make it through and those people were actually winners that night, but I still got some great words.
 Michael Daingerfield (nominated for the Tinkerer in Marvel Superhero Adventures) himself has described the Awards as “There’s a great energy in the room, and everybody’s happy to be [at the ceremony] to celebrate the great work that everybody does, whether you’re nominated or not.”
 Taylor Hastings was rather excited to have been nominated saying “I feel like it’s an invitation to be a part of the community in a great way!” as she had been nominated for her lead role in The Ride Home as Best Emerging Performer, a short film she wrote and produced as well as starred in.
 Talk about a triple threat (ha ha).
 Sonja Bennett nominated for her role in Kayak to Klemtu connected to her character through her emotions and the fact that she’s not too athletic.
 Sonja learned a lot on the go during her exhausting role, and said she’s very proud of it being one of her best roles yet.

 These are just a few choice words from some people I talked to on the red carpet, because there was so much more going on.
 Like every great evening for awards, there was a brilliant buffet of tiny foods, lots of other great people attending including Mackenzie Gray and the Robbins twins (Well-Known celebrities in Vancouver), and so much more.
 From what I’ve seen, the bottom level of the Vancouver Playhouse was jam-packed itself, even more than the upper level.
 Good thing I stayed upstairs until the ceremony.